MarcinKilarski/Website-Audit/README.md

 # Website Audit

-It's a series of reports that you can use to analyse if your or others' site follows best practices.
+You will find here a series of reports that can help you identify areas for improvement on your or someone else's website.

-The list of best practices was collected by myself over five years of research and work in the web development industry.
-However, I don't pretend to know everything.
-I want to share with you what I have learned over the years.
+The reports contain a list of best practices recognised as important by the community who research and work in the web development industry.
+However, we don't pretend to know everything.
+We want to share with you what we have learned over the years, hoping that it will allow you to provide a better experience for users and make your site more successful.

-I am hoping that I inspire you enough to share with all readers of these reports your thought, experiences and best practices that you follow when improving a website.
+Feel free to share with the community your thoughts, experiences and best practices you follow when improving a website by submitting commits to the reports.

-## A litst of Audit files
+## A list of Audit reports
-1. Accessibility - comming soon
+1. Accessibility - coming soon
-2. Analytics - comming soon
+2. Analytics - coming soon
-3. Security - comming soon
+3. Security - coming soon
 4. SEO - over 100 sections
-5. User Experience - comming soon
+5. User Experience - coming soon
 6. Web Performance - over 20 sections

 License: MIT license